aitlabyad/stratagems/README.md

     - npm install
     - npm start

-# Starting the Frontend Server
+# Starting the Frontend client
 From the commandline, change the current working directory to the folder client.
  + Run:
     - npm install